bloominstituteoftechnology/node-db4-project/README.md

 Need a recipes table
 Need an ingredients table
-Many to many bridge table needed
+Need bridge table to connect recipes and ingridents Need to add quantity to recipes and possibly create a table to connect to ingredients Need an instructions table that connects to theses recipes table Need bridge table to connect recipes and instructions

-Need to add quantity to recipes and possibly create a table to connect to ingredients Need an instructions table that connects to theses recipes table Simple Schema
+Simple Schema